-NI's O'Connor fifth in heptathlon after long jump
+NI boxer McNaul guaranteed medal after QF win

 Hawkes lost her -78kg quarter-final to Australia's Abigail Paduch but beat Kenya's Dianah Kana in the repechage bout to keep alive her hopes of emulating fellow NI judokas Yasmin Javadian and Nathon Burns' bronze medal wins.

-In the heptathlon, England's Katarina Johnson-Thompson leads on 4718 points with team-mate Jade O'Dowda second on 4596 after winning the long jump with 6.52m.

-The heptathlon resumes on Wednesday evening at 19:08 BST with the javelin throw, which is considered O'Conor's strongest event, before concluding with the 800m.

-In the pool, Mollie McAlorum finished second in the women's 400m freestyle heat but her time was not fast enough to progress.
+In the pool, Mollie McAlorum finished second in the women's 400m freestyle heat but her time of four minutes 32.31 seconds was not fast enough to progress.

 Six-time Paralympic gold medallist Bethany Firth is hoping to win Northern Ireland's first gold medal at the Games in the 200m freestyle S14 final at 19:14 BST.